Mitt Romney

-Willard Mitt Romney (born March 12, 1947) is an American politician, businessman, and lawyer who has served as the junior United States senator from Utah since 2019.
-He previously served as the 70th governor of Massachusetts from 2003 to 2007 and was the Republican Party's nominee for president of the United States in the 2012 election, losing to Barack Obama.
+Willard Mitt Romney (born March 12, 1947) is an American businessman and retired politician who served as a United States senator from Utah from 2019 to 2025 and as the 70th governor of Massachusetts from 2003 to 2007.
+He was the Republican Party's nominee in the 2012 U.S. presidential election.

-Raised in Bloomfield Hills, Michigan, by George and Lenore Romney, he spent over two years in France as a Mormon missionary.
+Mitt Romney is a son of George W. Romney, a former governor of Michigan.
+Raised in Bloomfield Hills, Michigan, Mitt spent over two years in France as a Mormon missionary.
 He married Ann Davies in 1969; they have five sons.
 Active in the Church of Jesus Christ of Latter-day Saints (LDS Church) throughout his adult life, Romney served as bishop of his ward and later as a stake president for an area covering Boston and many of its suburbs.
 By 1971, he had participated in the political campaigns of both his parents.
-In 1971 Romney graduated with a Bachelor of Arts in English from Brigham Young University (BYU) and in 1975 he received a JD–MBA degree from Harvard.
+In 1971, Romney graduated with a Bachelor of Arts in English from Brigham Young University (BYU) and in 1975 he completed a JD–MBA program from Harvard.
 He became a management consultant and in 1977 joined Bain & Company in Boston.
 As Bain's chief executive officer (CEO), he helped lead the company out of a financial crisis.
 In 1984, he co-founded and led the spin-off company Bain Capital, a private equity investment firm that became one of the largest of its kind in the nation.